 Polymer clay is a popular crafting hobby, and the possibilities and ideas you can make with it are endless.
 While some of you may take up crafting polymer clay as a hobby, some others may want to run a small business of attractive clay items for sale.
 Who wouldn’t want to buy a little cute item for themselves or as a gift, after all?

-Before you start with your polymer clay ideas, learn how to soften polymer clay and how to bake polymer clay, and read my in-depth polymer clay tutorial.
+Before you start with your polymer clay ideas or Fimo clay ideas, learn how to soften polymer clay and how to bake polymer clay, and read my in-depth polymer clay tutorial.
 These articles will give you all the tips and tricks you need to get great results with your clay.

 Polymer Clay Tools